grab/engineering-blog/_posts/2019-03-25-beyond-retries-part-2.md

 One such mitigation strategy is _fallbacks_.
 This is a broad topic with many different sub-strategies, but here are a few of the most common:

-### Fail silently
+### Fail Silently

 Starting with the easiest to implement, one basic fallback strategy is _fail silently_.
 This means returning an empty or null response when an error is encountered, as if the call had succeeded.
 If the data being requested is not critical functionality then this can be considered: missing part of a UI is less noticeable than an error page!
 For example, UI bubbles showing unread notifications are a common feature.
 But if the service providing the notifications is failing and the bubble shows 0 instead of N notifications, the user's experience is unlikely to be significantly affected.

-### Local computation
+### Local Computation

 A second fallback strategy when a downstream dependency is failing could be to _compute the value locally_ instead.
 This could mean either returning a default (static) value, or using a simple formula to compute the response.
 For example, a marketplace application might have a service to calculate shipping costs.
 If it is unavailable, then using a default price might be acceptable.
 Or even $0 - users are unlikely to complain about errors that benefit them, and it's better than losing business!

-### Cached values
+### Cached Values

 Similarly, _cached values_ are often used as fallbacks.
 If the service isn't available to calculate the most up to date value, returning a stale response might be better than returning nothing.
-If an application is already caching the value with a short expiration to optimize performance, it can be reused as a fallback cache by setting two expiration times: one for normal circumstances, and another when the service providing the response has failed.
+If an application is already caching the value with a short expiration to optimise performance, it can be reused as a fallback cache by setting two expiration times: one for normal circumstances, and another when the service providing the response has failed.

-### Backup service
+### Backup Service

 Finally, if the response is too complex to compute locally or if major functionality of the application is required to have a fallback, then an entirely new service can act as a fallback; a _backup service_.
 Such a service is a big investment, so to make it worthwhile some trade-offs must be accepted.
 The backup service should be considerably simpler than the service it is intended to replace; if it is too complex then it will require constant testing and maintenance, not to mention documentation and training to make sure it is well understood within the engineering team.
 Also, a complex system is more likely to fail when activated.
 Usually such systems will have very few or no dependencies, and certainly should not depend on any parts of the original system, since they could have failed, rendering the backup system useless.

-### Grab’s fallback implementation
+### Grab’s Fallback Implementation

 At Grab, we make use of various fallback strategies in our services.
 For example, our microservice framework [Grab-Kit](https://engineering.grab.com/introducing-grab-kit) has built-in support for returning cached values when a downstream service is unresponsive.
 We've even built a backup service to replicate our core functionality, so we can continue to serve customers despite severe technical difficulties!

-## Up next, Architecture Patterns and Chaos Engineering...
+## Up Next, Architecture Patterns and Chaos Engineering...

 We’ve covered various techniques in designing reliable and resilient systems in the previous articles.
 I hope you found them useful.
 Comments are always welcome.